 While on duty injury leave of fourteen (14) calendar days or less, the officer on duty injury leave shall receive overtime pay for hours worked outside his/her normal scheduled hours as if he/she had worked the normal schedule except for medical examinations or treatments and time spent in medical clinics, hospitals or sheltered care facilities.
-After fourteen (14) calendar days, the officer shall be assigned to a schedule of 8:00 a.m. to 5:00 p.m.
-Monday through Friday with a one hour unpaid lunch period and shall be compensated for overtime only outside of those hours.
-Upon return to active duty the officer shall resume his/her normal schedule.
+After fourteen (14) calendar days, the officer may be assigned to a day shift schedule or the officer's normal schedule and shall be compensated for overtime, including required medical treatment, during non-duty hours only outside of shift hours.
+Upon return to active duty, the officer shall resume his/her normal schedule.